Fremantle line: Rolling stock

 Until the ADG class railcars entered service in 1953, services on the Fremantle line were operated by steam locomotives.
 Some peak-hour services continued to be steam hauled until the arrival of the ADK/ADB class diesel multiple units in 1968 resulted in the end of steam haulage.
 When the line was electrified in 1991, A-series electric multiple units took over.
 B-series electric multiple units have been used irregularly (for example, for special events services to West Leederville).
 Two three-car B-series trains were introduced on regular weekday peak services from 21 July 2019.

 Patronage

 Below is the annual patronage of Fremantle railway line from 2010 to 2011 financial year.
 Figures are provided as total boardings, which includes all fare-paying boardings and free travel on stations within the free transit zones as well as transfers between stations.
 The figures for rail replacement and special events services are not included in the total.

-Cultural references

-The Fremantle line featured in the 2006 film Last Train to Freo.